davepinch/pinchy.cc/content/topics/physics/the-feynman-lectures-on-physics/the-feynman-lectures-on-physics.md

 ---
-title: "The Feynman Lectures on Physics"
+title: "The Feynman Lectures on Physics" lectures by: Richard Feynman lectures of: physics
 tags:
-  - Richard Feynman
-  - physics
+  - lecture
 ---